MatteoDynamics/FM_transmitter/README.md

 ![Assembled FM Transmitter](pcb.png)

-*Figure 2: Assembled FM transmitter on a breadboard.*
+*Figure 2: Assembled FM transmitter on a PCB.*

 ## Getting Started

 To build the FM transmitter, follow these steps:

 1. Gather all the necessary components listed in the materials section.
-2. Connect the components according to the circuit diagram provided.
+2. Route the components according to the circuit diagram provided.
+3. Order your PCB in one of manufacturers (my choice was JLC PCB)
-3. Tune your FM radio to an empty frequency.
+4. Tune your FM radio to an empty frequency using potentiometer.
-4. Connect your audio source to the transmitter and start broadcasting.
+5. Connect your audio source to the transmitter and start broadcasting in range of 80-110Mhz.

 For detailed instructions and troubleshooting tips, refer to the [documentation](docs/instructions.md).

 ## Materials

-- Breadboard
-- Resistors (100Ω, 1kΩ, 10kΩ)
-- Capacitors (10μF, 100nF)
-- Transistor (e.g., BC548)
-- Inductor (e.g., 22μH)
-- Antenna (length according to the desired frequency)
-- Audio cable (3.5mm jack)
-- Power source (3-12V)

-For a complete list of components and where to source them, see the [components list](docs/components.md).
+For a complete list of components and where to source them, see the [components list](FM_transmitter.BomDoc).

 ## License